padrinobook/padrinobook/chapters/creating_the_application.md

 Our site does not list static entries of job offers that you write, but other users will be allowed to post job offers from the Internet to our site.
 We need to add this behavior to our site.
 To be on the sure side, we will implement this behavior by writing tests first, then the code.
 We use the [RSpec](http://rspec.info/ "RSpec") testing framework for this.

-Remember when we created the *page-controller* with `padrino g controller page`?
+Remember when we created the *page-controller* with `padrino-gen controller page`?
 Thereby, Padrino created a corresponding spec file `spec/app/controller/page_controller_spec.rb` which has the following content:

 ```ruby